vendia/blog/posts/2022-05-25-smart-contract-feature-example.md

 In a recently published [smart contracts feature example](https://github.com/vendia/examples/tree/main/features/share/smart-contracts), we explore a set of smart contracts that includes a full-featured example of each of the smart contract types listed above.
 The feature example explores a Uni with two participants: a Lender and a Servicer, working together to improve the home mortgage process.
 The Lender creates new home loans on the Uni.
 The Servicer manages a portfolio of home loans on the Uni.
 Both participants make use of smart contracts to automate their interactions and increase their operational transparency.

-In this post, we'll look at one of the three smart contracts included in the feature example.
-Specifically, and to highlight the ease of creating and invoking smart contracts using Vendia Share, we'll use the data validation smart contract example.
+In this post, we'll look at the data validation smart contract from the feature example.
 See the feature example itself for a complete step-by-step guide through all three smart contracts.

 ## Example - Data Validation Smart Contract